Lyalpha/ifuanal/docs/tutorial.rst

   reference pixel of the cube (this requires the optional dependancy :mod:`astroquery` to be installed).
 * Add a PRIMARY header card `IFU_Z` specifying the redshift.
-In the example case this is `0.008138`
+In the example case this is `0.007138`
 * The MUSE data `STAT` extension gives the variance of the science data. ``IFUCube`` wants the standard deviation and so we square root this extension.

-``IFUCube`` is then initialised which will set up the wavelength scale, check the STARLIGHT directory (:attr:`sl_dir`) exists, and load the emission line data from ``el_json`` (default `data/emission_lines.json`).
+``IFUCube`` is then initialised - this will set up the wavelength scale, check the STARLIGHT directory (:attr:`sl_dir`) exists, and load the emission line data from ``el_json`` (default `data/emission_lines.json`).